 Great Basin National Park is home to the only glacier in Nevada, and one of the southernmost glaciers in the United States.
 The Wheeler Peak Glacier sits at the base of Wheeler Peak, in a protected cirque around 11,500 feet in elevation.
-The glacier measures 300 feet long and 400 feet wide.
+The alpine glacier is about 2 acres in area.
 Exact depth is unknown.

 There are two types of glaciers.
 Contintental ice sheets cover large areas with ice.
-Alpine glaciers, like the Wheeler Peak Glacier, are smaller, and found in mountainous terrian.
+Alpine glaciers, like the Wheeler Peak Glacier, are smaller, and found in mountainous terrain.

 Viewed from the cliffs above, arc shaped ridges are visible on the surface of the Wheeler Peak Glacier.
 These ridges are curved because the blocks near the midline of the rock glacier are creeping faster than those on either side.

 You can find more information about rock glaciers at our subject site.

 Visiting the GlacierThe Wheeler Peak Rock Glacier can be seen from several locations in the park.

 The Wheeler Peak Overlook on the Wheeler Peak Scenic Drive is the only vantage point from the road.
 The rock glacier is seen at the bottom of the sheer rock face of Wheeler Peak.

 The Bristlecone/Glacier Trail (4.6 miles roundtrip) will take you to the foot of the glacier.
 The trailhead for this hike is located at the end of the Wheeler Peak Scenic Drive.
 The trail begins at an elevation of 9,800 feet and climbs another 1,100 feet.
 Use caution around the toe of the glacier, as the boulders may not be stable, and small rockslides are common from the cliffs above.
 To see the ice in the alpine glacier, late fall is best, after the mantle of snow melts.

 Last updated: August 21, 2021